kiplagatwillan/kiplagat-willan/README.md

 ## 🎓 Academic Highlights

 - **BSc. in Software Engineering** – Murang’a University of Technology
-- Scored **76/84 points in KCSE**, showcasing academic excellence
+- Scored **72/84 points in KCSE**, showcasing academic excellence
 - Specialization: Data structures and algorithms, Object-Oriented Programming, Artificial Intelligence, System Design

 ---

 ## 🔍 What I'm Exploring Now

-- 🤖 Building AI-based personal assistants using LLM APIs
-- 🌐 RESTful backend systems in ASP.NET and Spring Boot
-- 📈 Enhancing dashboards for BI using real-time data streams
-- 📱 UI/UX enhancement through Tailwind CSS and Framer Motion
+Now
+💻 Technical Skills
+🎨 Front-end development with HTML, CSS, and JavaScript

+⚛️ Building dynamic UIs using React

+🗄️ Database design and management with MySQL

+🌐 Server-side development and integration

+👨‍🏫 Teaching and mentoring in a bootcamp setting

+🤝 Soft Skills
+🗣️ Effective communication and presentation

+🧠 Problem-solving and critical thinking

+👥 Team collaboration and leadership

+🕐 Time management and productivity

+💡 Adaptability and continuous learning

 ---